The Defence Nuclear Safety Regulator is responsible for the regulation of nuclear safety across the Defence Nuclear Enterprise.

 The DNSR’s primary function is the regulation of nuclear safety across the DNE, holding individuals to account and providing independent assurance of compliance against the Secretary of State for Defence Policy Statement on Health Safety and Environmental Protection which requires that; “Where defence has exemptions, derogations or dis-applications from HS&EP legislation, we maintain Departmental arrangements that produce outcomes that are, so far as reasonably practicable, at least as good as those required by UK legislation.
 To achieve this, the DNSR aligns our regulation as closely as possible to that of the Office for Nuclear Regulation, deviating only where necessary.

-DNSR provides non-prescriptive goal setting regulation, utilising authorisation conditions akin to the civil sectors Licence Conditions augmented by Further Authorisation Conditions (FAC) and Approval and Design Authority Accreditation Conditions.
+DNSR provides non-prescriptive goal setting regulation, utilising authorisation conditions akin to the civil sectors Licence Conditions augmented by Further Authorisation Conditions (FAC) and Transport Conditions.

 Most of Defence Nuclear Safety Regulator staff are Nuclear Inspectors whose working life is spent being the eyes and ears on the ground, examining the arrangements of our regulated community against the regulations which we set and also wider good practice from the Nuclear industry looking for compliance, emergent good practice and continuous improvement.